yuli091280/Endurance/readme.md

-# Race Walking Visualization Tool
+# Endurance

-A pyqt-6 GUI app to visualize various data pertaining to race walking from a sqlite database.
+A PyQt-6 GUI app to visualize various data pertaining to race walking from a sqlite database.

 ## Features